Adds a set clause to the query.

 improved in the next major version.
 If you don't pass any settings object,

-.
+override will default to true.
 If you pass an options object without an

-.
+override key, override will be false.
 In future versions, override will

-to be more consistent with setVariables
+always default to false to be more consistent with setVariables and

 Adds labels to a node using a set clause.